 Email address

 Email address for each member is now mandatory.
-When practices submit their GP55a, we use it to update their personal details, including postal address and Email address.
-Submitting the form with no email can erase the Email address from the members’ record, causing issues with their Member self-service accounts.
+When practices submit their GP55a, we use it to update their personal details, including postal address and email address.
+Submitting the form with no email can erase the Email address from the members records, causing issues with their Member self-service accounts.

 –Submissions with errors and no reason will be returned for correction-